From soft plastics to sustainable roads

 On World Environment Day 2019, the new state-of-the-art asphalt facility officially opened in Teralba which will see soft plastics collected through the Plastic Police® program turned into local roads in the Hunter and Central Coast.

-Soft plastics, along with toner from used ink cartridges collected by Planet Ark, are recycled by Close the Loop to produce TonerPlas™, a ground-breaking additive that enhances the characteristics of asphalt for high quality, long lasting roads.
+Soft plastics, along with toner from printer cartridges collected by Close the Loop through programs like Cartridges 4 Planet Ark, are combined in a unique manufacturing process developed by Close the Loop to produce TonerPlas™.
+This is a ground-breaking asphalt additive that significantly enhances the characteristics of asphalt to build higher-performing, longer-lasting roads

 TonerPlas™ is melted into the asphalt mix by Downer who add recycled glass and recycled asphalt pavement.
 The end product is Reconophalt, an innovative, sustainable and low carbon asphalt with improved performance characteristics when compared with traditional asphalt.